-- Null type (NULLTYPE:='0x1f') is not allowed in a TVP. - TVP type is not allowed in a TVP (no nesting of TVP in a TVP). - TDS types should not be confused with data types for a database server that supports SQL.
+- Null type (NULLTYPE:='0x1f') is not allowed in a TVP. - TVP type is not allowed in a TVP (no nesting of TVP in a TVP). - TDS types are not to be confused with data types for a database server that supports SQL.